Usury FAQ, or, money on the Pill

-Shifting gears to the kinds of thing argued, if Bob was on Skid Row and the Franciscans helped him get back on his feet – he now has the means to repay what he borrowed – then the kind of debt he owes is different in kind from a commercial, property based debt.
+If Bob was on Skid Row and the Franciscans helped him get back on his feet – he now has the means to repay what he borrowed – then the kind of debt he owes is different in kind from a commercial, property based debt.
 He owes a debt of gratitude and a debt of justice: the former to those who helped him, and the latter to the poor who are still on Skid Row and now need his help.

 If he is ungrateful and stingy and refuses to pay the loan back, even though he has the means to do so, he has committed an injustice.
 But it isn’t an injustice rooted in property: it is an injustice rooted in charity.

 Whether legal action is or is not warranted in such a case was controversial.
 The Dominicans thought not and accused the Franciscans of usury, even for attempting to recover the principal in the case of borrowers who could repay but refused, because they sometimes recovered more than just the principal from grateful borrowers.
 The Pope intervened on the side of the Franciscans with respect to the non-recourse Mountains of Piety, but this obviously does not resolve what kinds of extrinsic titles and licit legal actions might apply in the case of mutuum loans.